ir-rafio/AHIUPC-2025/Editorial.md

 <details>
 <summary>Solution</summary>

 The problem is essentially geometric.
 We are dealing with two circular plates of a capacitor, each with radius $r$, connected by several strings of equal length $L$.
 When the $+ve$ plate is rotated by an angle $\theta$, we need to compute the resulting distance $d$ between the plates.
 Each string connects two corresponding points on the edges of the two plates.
 Before rotation, the endpoints of a string align along the same radius.
-After rotating the $+ve$ plate by $\theta$, the two endpoints of a string on the two capacitors are no longer aligned but are separated by an angular difference of $\theta$.
+After rotating the $+ve$ plate by $\theta$, the two endpoints of a string on the two plates are no longer aligned but are separated by an angular difference of $\theta$.

 ![dic_pic](images/DIC_solution4.png)